Adityagnss/Adityagnss/README.md

 </p>

 ## About Me
-I am a Data Structures and Algorithms enthusiast with experience in various programming languages and technologies.
-My journey includes mastering fundamentals in Python, C++, C, Java, and Front End development with HTML.
-I have a keen interest in cloud technologies, particularly AWS S3.
-Additionally, I've dabbled in Supervised Machine Learning, focusing on Regression and Classification models.
+I am Gadey Aditya, a 3rd-year B.Tech Computer Science student at SRM University with a CGPA of 8.55.
+I am passionate about leveraging technology to solve real-world problems and possess strong skills in Python, Machine Learning, Full Stack Development, and Data Structures.
+With a proactive mindset, I continuously seek out new tools and challenges to grow both personally and professionally.

 ## Hobbies
 - *Photography:* Capturing moments and scenes through photography is my creative outlet, allowing me to document life and surroundings.